 There are many reasons as to why sencha is the most popular tea in Japan, including its uniquely sweet yet bitter taste, and the health benefits that come with green tea.
 Experience the hype for yourself, and skim through our selection of sencha products here!

 Last but certainly not least, we have hojicha!
 Hojicha is distinctive from sencha and matcha green tea because it is made by roasting a porcelain pot over charcoal.
 This style of preparation burns the leaves to a crisp, and changes their coloration from green to reddish brown for a nuttier, richer, and smokier flavor than the green teas listed above.

 Because roasting changes the chemical composition of tea, hojicha has a lower caffeine content than sencha or matcha.
 Not only that, but the leaves used in hojicha naturally have a lesser amount of caffeine to begin with because they are picked later in the season, and therefore contain less caffeine than younger tea leaves and buds.
 Another unique attribute of hojicha is that the leaves can be lightly, medium, or heavily roasted to match your specific preferences!
 The deeper the roast, the more bitter the flavor.
 But most importantly, hojicha is still jam packed with antioxidants, so you never have to compromise health for flavor!

 Interested in conducting your own taste test between the three green teas?
 Click here for all things hojicha.

 With so many green tea variations to choose from, it can be hard to keep track of the benefits and qualities of each.
-Hopefully this breakdown helps take all the confusion out of Japan’s most beloved teas, and makes your next trip to the Bokksu Market that much simpler!
+Hopefully this breakdown helps take all the confusion out of Japan’s most beloved teas, and makes your next trip to the Bokksu Boutique that much simpler!